Costs and Financial Aid

 Students from consortium member colleges pay the comprehensive fees of their home institutions.
 Non-consortium students are charged a comprehensive fee based on prevailing fees at consortium institutions.

 Your comprehensive fee covers

-- Orientation accommodations, introductions to the Kyoto Program Center and faculty, mini-tours of Kyoto, and a guided tour to your homestay led by Doshisha students;
+- Orientation accommodations and a guided tour to your homestay led by Doshisha students.

-- A monthly lunch subsidy (including weekends) and commuting costs from your homestay to the Doshisha campus;
+- A daily lunch subsidy (including weekends) and commuting costs from your homestay to the Doshisha campus.

-- Program-sponsored field trips in the fall and spring and numerous field trips connected with elective seminars;
+- Program-sponsored field trips in the fall and spring, and numerous field trips connected with elective courses.

-- Student research and internship grants to help you pursue independent research projects outside of the regular curriculum.
+- For full-year students, research and internship grants to help you pursue activities outside the regular curriculum.

 Airfare to Japan

 - All students will arrange for their own transportation to the Orientation Site in Kyoto in August or January.

 - AKP will provide a transportation subsidy up to $850 for each semester a student is resident on the program.
 All subsidies will be in US dollars on a reimbursement basis only.
 Refer to the AKP Student Travel Policy for more information.